-Four years, ago, watching the 2008 Olympics, I began to wonder how much Olympic athletes earn — if anything — for competing in the games.
+Six years ago, watching the 2008 Olympics, I began to wonder: How much do Olympic athletes earn?
+What, if anything, are they paid for competing in the games?
 After all, training for the Olympics (never mind competing) is at least a full-time job.

 Most Olympians earn nothing for Olympic competition.
 Many countries’ Olympic teams, including the United States’, provide travel expenses to Olympic competitors, but even these funds don’t come directly from the government, rather a pool of private and corporate donors.